AveryPuhl/LinuxDotfiles/README.md

 # Avery Puhl's Dotfiles
 This is a personal repository for my .config directories and .*rc shell files.
 If you use them I HIGHLY reccomend you tweak them to your liking.
-### You are absolutley welcome to clone and modify this Repository.
+### You are absolutley welcome to clone, use, and modify this Repository.
 I really do not care what you do with these files. (e.g., claim them, share them, reupload to GitHub).
 Do whatever you please with this repository.
 I encourage it.
 ##### Credit is NOT mandatory, but is highly appreciated.